SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 Sunset sits down on a pillow in front of a lit fire as she waits for Celestia to return with their hot chocolate.
 She stares blankly into the fire as she takes in its heat.

 Celestia returns to her after a few minutes.
-She sets down a hot chocolate in front of Sunset and one in front of her own pillow.
+She sets down a hot chocolate in front of Sunset and one in front of herself.
 "Here you are."

 Sunset looks at Celestia.
 "Thank you."

 Celestia sits down.
 "You're welcome.
 Now, what's on your mind?"

-"Well, I guess to start, I've been homesick.
+"Well, I guess to start, I now realize I've been feeling homesick.
 I realized that when we hugged."

 "It has been a long time since you were my student, and last time you were here was under strenuous circumstances."